 There is a flexible joint on either side of your face, known as the Temporomandibular Joint, or TMJ.
 It connects the temporal bones to the mandible.
 In other words, it’s the place where the jaw attaches to the rest of your skull.
 This connection acts as a central point for the muscles and tendons that move the jaw around.

-The TMJ does a lot of work, between speaking, eating, and general daily activity.
+Between speaking, eating, and general daily activity, the TMJ does a lot of work.
 It has to move in many different directions.
 It is also exposed on the side of the face, with very little to protect it.
 This leaves the TMJ susceptible to both injury and stress.

 Injuries and damage to the TMJ are grouped under temporomandibular disorders, or TMDs.